datamade/car-scraper/README.md

 blackbox_cat configs/secrets.py.gpg > scripts/secrets.py
 ```

-Set the desired month and year at the top of the `Makefile`:
+Set the desired month and year for the reports in `config.mk`:

 ```bash
 # follow this format: